What is Knee Arthroscopy?

 Anterior Cruciate Ligament Injuries

 The torn or ruptured ACL is a common injury in competitive athletics.
-You’ve likely witnessed this injury occur to one of your favorite athletes.
+You’ve likely witnessed this injury occur to one of your favourite athletes.
 When the ACL is ruptured, the knee becomes extremely unstable and reconstruction is required before a return to previous use can be expected.
 In ACL reconstruction, the arthroscope is used to aid in the building of a new ligament to replace the torn one.

 Kneecap (Patella) Disorders